lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-06-04-Definitions.md

 Good practice is to develop a theory of its basic properties within your proof assistant, capturing both positive and negative properties (e.g. *X* is a group but *Y* is not a group) and attempting some non-trivial constructions.
-Your theory will perform the useful function of providing a of library of basic facts.
+Your work will have the useful additional benefit of providing a library of basic facts.

 Mathematicians know that you seldom prove a theorem simply by expanding the definitions of the things mentioned therein.